vrahli/NuprlInCoq/README.md

 * The definitions of sequents and rules are in `per/sequents.v`.
 This file also contains the definition of what it means for sequents and rules to be valid.
-We also prove in this file that Nuprl is consistent, meaning that there is no proof of False.
+We also prove in this file that Nuprl is consistent in `per/weak_consistency.v`, meaning that there is no proof of False.

 * Our proofs of the validity of Nuprl's inference rules can be accessed from `rules.v` (see for example `rules/rules_function.v`,